NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Implementation details

-\paragraph{System and software specification} Training was performed on a Rocky Linux 9.4 system with an NVIDIA RTX Pro 6000 Blackwell GPU with 96 GB GDDR7 VRAM and an AMD EPYC 9555 64-Core Processor.
+Training was performed on an AlmaLinux 9.7 system with an NVIDIA RTX Pro 6000 Blackwell GPU with 96 GB of GDDR7 VRAM and an AMD EPYC 9555 64-Core Processor.
+Inference and data analysis was performed on a Rocky Linux 9.7 system with an NVIDIA GeForce RTX 4090 GPU with 24 GB of GDDR6X VRAM and an AMD Ryzen 9 7950X 16-Core Processor.
 We use CUDA 13.0 for GPU acceleration.
-Our model is implemented in Python (v3.11.13) with PyTorch (v2.9.0), PyTorch Geometric (v2.7.0) \cite{fey2019pyg}, and Pytorch Lightning (v2.5.5) \cite{Falcon_PyTorch_Lightning_2025}.
+Our model is implemented in Python (v3.11.13) with PyTorch (v2.9.0) \citep{Ansel_PyTorch_2_Faster_2024}, PyTorch Geometric (v2.7.0) \citep{fey2019pyg}, and Pytorch Lightning (v2.5.5) \citep{Falcon_PyTorch_Lightning_2025}.
 Model training was monitored with Tensorboard (v2.20.0).
-For chemical data processing we employed RDKit (v2025.9.1) \cite{rdkit_2025}.
-For visualization, we used Py3Dmol (v2.5.3) and matplotlib (v3.10.7).
+For chemical data processing we employed RDKit (v2025.9.1) \citep{rdkit_2025}.
+For visualization, we used Py3Dmol (v2.5.3) and matplotlib (v3.10.7) \citep{Hunter2007}.